 (g) “Termination Currency” means United States Dollars.

-(h) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such New Entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect and extend fully to the performance by New Entity of its obligations under this Agreement, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
+(h) (A) Section 5(b)(iv) is hereby amended by adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such New Entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect and extend fully to the performance by New Entity of its obligations under this Agreement, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor Eligible Credit Support in an amount satisfactory to Y in its sole discretion.
 If such Eligible Credit Support is provided, it shall be in addition to Eligible Credit Support required under the ISDA Credit Support Annex attached hereto as Annex A, but it shall be otherwise administered under Annex A.”

+(B) Section 5(b)(iv) is hereby further amended by: (I) deleting in the fourth line thereof the words “another entity” and replacing them with the words “or reorganizes, incorporates, reincorporates, reconstitutes, or reforms into or as, or receives all or substantially all of the assets and/or liabilities or obligations or, another entity or X, such Credit Support Provider, or such Specified Entity, as the case may be, effects a recapitalization, liquidating dividend, leveraged buy-out, or other similar highly-leveraged transaction, or stock buy-back or similar call on equity,”; (II) deleting in the fifth line thereof the words “the resulting, surviving or transferee entity” and replacing them with the words “X, such Credit Support Provider, or such Specified Entity, as the case may be, or any resulting, surviving, transferee, reorganized, reconstituted, reformed or recapitalized entity (the “New Entity”)”; and (III) deleting in the seventh line thereof the words “and in such event, X or its successor or transferee, as appropriate,” and replacing them with the words “New Entity”.

-(h) Additional Termination Event will apply. (i) The following will each constitute an Additional Termination Event with respect to Party B:
+(i) Additional Termination Event will apply. (i) The following will each constitute an Additional Termination Event with respect to Party B:

 If in any twelve (12) month period the Net Asset Value of Party B declines by more than 50 %.